At a Glance

 Kathmandu, Pokhara, Chitwan National Park, Thimphu, Punakha and Paro

 from £5300 pp inc flights & transfers for 14 nights

 - The epic Himalayan landscapes that stretch across these countries are awe inspiring and we suggest taking time to sit and enjoy the views

 - Bhutan measures its wealth its people’s happiness; this ethos will rub off on you creating a sense of zen and tranquillity

 - For those that love the great outdoors and vast open spaces coupled with charming people and fascinating cultures then this is the perfect trip for you

 Location & directions

 Zhiwa Ling is located along the Paro Chu Valley close to the famous Taktsang Lhakhang (Tigers Nest Monastery).
-It takes around 15-minutes to drive to the center of Paro town and the main Dzong and airport.
+It takes around 15-minutes to drive to the centre of Paro town and the main Dzong and airport.